 Aviva Stadium Community Fund Scheme

 Any monies not given out in the year go into the following year's fund.
-The fund is administered by the Project Monitoring Committee (PMC) which consists of two representatives each of Aviva Stadium, Dublin City Councillors, the local community and Dublin City Council executives.
-The PMC is advised by an independent advisor who now visits everyone making an eligible application to the fund.
+The fund is administered by the Stadium Community Committee (SCC - formerly the Project Monitoring Committee) which consists of two representatives each of Aviva Stadium, Dublin City Councillors, the local community and Dublin City Council executives.
+The SCC is advised by an independent advisor who now visits everyone making an eligible application to the fund.
 Documentation in relation to making an application to the fund can be can be found below.

-Applications can be made at any time but will be considered by the PMC either in the period January-June or July-December.
+Applications can be made at any time but will be considered by the SCC either in the period January-June or July-December.
 There will be two series of grants in any given year.

 Many local organisations have pointed out one unfortunate feature of the current economic situation in Ireland has been an ever dwindling amount of support for local community projects.
 In that context the Aviva Stadium Community Fund has become ever more important, a factor reflected in a record 40 projects seeking funding in the first tranche of grants for 2012.
 As ever, there has been a diverse range of projects submitted, some from old friends and other from organisations seeking to access the fund for the first time.